+If only summary criteria were

+described, how can potential

+applicants access application

+manuals or other

+state publications describing the

+application criteria?
+(CDBG only)

-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+Describe the process for awarding

+funds to state recipients and how

+the state will make its allocation

+available

+available

+to units of general local

+government, and non-profit

+organizations, including

+community and faith-based

+•

+organizations.
 (ESG only)

+Identify the method of selecting

+project sponsors (including

+providing full access to grassroots

+-

+faith-based and other

+community-based organizations).

+(HOPWA only)